pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 >    {{ page.zenodo_link }}/files/concoct_9.fasta
 >    ```
 >
-> 2. Create a collection for each bin set called e.g. maxbin, semibin ... by selecting only the bins created by this binner and creating a collection:
+> 2. Create a collection for each binner by selecting only the bins created by this binner (e.g., `maxbin_0.fasta` and `maxbin_1.fasta` together) and creating a collection:
 >
 >    {% snippet faqs/galaxy/collections_build_list.md %}
 {: .hands_on}

-Once each bin set is converting into one collection they can be converted into a contig to bin mapping table.
-Perform this step for every bin set.
+Once each bin set is converted into one collection, it can be converted into a contig-to-bin mapping table.
+We need to perform this step for every bin set.

-> <hands-on-title> Convert the bins into a contig to bin mapping table </hands-on-title>
+> <hands-on-title> Convert the bins into a contig-to-bin mapping table </hands-on-title>
 >
 > 1. {% tool [Converts genome bins in fasta format](toolshed.g2.bx.psu.edu/repos/iuc/fasta_to_contig2bin/Fasta_to_Contig2Bin/1.1.7+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Bin sequences"*: `bins` (output of any of the binners {% icon tool %})
 >
 {: .hands_on}

+We can now build a list of the tables

 > <hands-on-title> Build a list of the binning tables </hands-on-title>
 >